Hello Spring!

 A piece of paper with 'New Year’s Resolution' written on it, accompanied by a small bouquet of blue flowers, placed on a table with additional papers in the background.

 Every year, many people make New Year’s resolutions on December 31st for the following year.
 It is an opportunity to set personal goals to make life style changes like losing weight, starting an exercise routine or eating healthier foods.
-However, a survey by the Journal of Substance Abuse reveals that most New Year’s resolutions fail by mid March.
+However, a survey done by the Journal of Substance Abuse reveals that most New Year’s resolutions fail by mid March.
 Why are so many people unsuccessful?

 Let’s look at this phenomena from a more unconventional perspective, astrology.
 I believe it is plausible that people fail to make these changes as they are not working with the energies of nature.
 If we worked with these energies, we could do things easier.
 Let’s look closer at what I mean.